 - Bone Weakness: Magnesium is crucial for calcium absorption and bone density.
 A lack of magnesium can lead to weakened bones and an increased risk of osteoporosis.

-- Mental Health Concerns: Symptoms like anxiety, depression, and irritability may be linked to low magnesium levels.
+- Increased Anxiety and Sleep Disruptions: Symptoms like anxiety, depression, and irritability may be linked to low magnesium levels.

-- Tingling and Numbness: Neurological symptoms like tingling sensations and numbness can occur when magnesium levels are critically low.
+- Tingling and Numbness: Neurological symptoms such as tingling and numbness can occur when magnesium levels are critically low.

 Magnesium and Bone Health